• Skip to primary navigation

 Can you freeze Christmas puppy chow?

-Yes! this puppy chow recipe can be frozen in an airtight container for up to 1 month.
+Yes.
+Freeze it in an airtight container for up to 1 month.

 How long does reindeer food last?